-Source code analysis reveals incorrect programming directly in the source code itself that can have an impact on security.
+Source code analysis – also known as Static Application Security Testing (SAST) – reveals programming errors that can have an impact on security directly in the source code itself.
 It can be performed throughout the development phase and guides the developer to the root of the problem.

 Manual Source Code Analysis

-We offer our SCA Quick Wins process, a lean and high-performance approach, wherever manual source code analysis is requested or required for security problems.
+We offer our SAST Quick Wins process, a lean and high-performance approach, wherever manual source code analysis is requested or required for security problems.

 The following are examined:

 - Incorrect server configuration (web.xml, web.config, machine.config, config.php, etc.)

 - Incorrect logging configuration (log4j, log4net, log4php, etc.)